slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"Opportunity is missed by most of people because it is dressed in overalls and looks like work."
 -- Thomas Edison [1847]*

+> *"Coincidence is God’s way of remaining anonymous." (...)
+"God is subtle but he is not malicious."
+-- Albert Einstein [1879]*

 > *"Only those who will risk going too far can possibly find out how far it is possible to go."
 -- T.S.
 Eliot [1888]*